 Is LendingTree Good for Mortgage Loans?

 If you want to comparison shop (everyone should), then yes LendingTree is excellent for mortgage loans.
-They take the legwork out of getting multiple quotes from different lenders.
+They take the legwork out of getting multiple quotes from different online mortgage lenders.
 You complete one application and get offers from numerous lenders instantly.

 The time you save is worth its weight in gold, not to mention the large selection of lenders LendingTree works with – you may find a better lender than you would have yourself.